LoveIsReal/Lottery/README.md

 To see how it work，you could download the html file and run it on your browser.
-If Anything wrong, you should give a issue,thanks.
+If anything wrong, you should give a issue,thanks.

 > #### 需求：